for Veterans and the Public

 - I avoid sleeping pills or tranquilizers.

 - If my provider tells me to take lactulose, I take enough to move my bowels two or three times a day and the stool is a soft consistency.

-- I keep all of my medical appointments or call if I need to reschedule.
+- I keep all my medical appointments or call if I need to reschedule.

 - I have been tested to see whether I need to get the hepatitis A and B vaccines (hepatitis A and B are viruses that attack the liver).